MarkHumphrys.com

 by Mark Humphrys

-Inspired by the absurd "Ireland's Greatest" list (Oct 2010), I thought I would list my own greatest Irish people in history.
+Inspired by the absurd "Ireland's Greatest" list (2010), I thought I would list my own greatest Irish people in history.

 It is hard to express how stupid the "Ireland's Greatest" list is.
 It includes pop stars, actors, sports stars and other celebrities of the moment.
 Stephen Gately (a pop star), Phil Lynott (a pop star) and Adi Roche (the head of a small charity) are in the top 10 greatest people in Irish history!

 The list included no scientists.
 In fact, it included no people who made factual intellectual contributions at all - no scientists, no mathematicians, no astronomers, no explorers, no philosophers, no historians.
-Irish history consists of a lot of violent nationalists and B-list celebrities according to this list.
+Irish history consists of violent nationalists and B-list celebrities according to this list.
 What a dumb lot it makes us out to be, compared with the soaring intellectual contributions made by those on the British list.

 This page is my attempt to say that the Irish are not as stupid as "Ireland's Greatest" makes us out to be.
 Ireland too was part of the Western Enlightenment.